auth0/Auth0.Android/V2_MIGRATION_GUIDE.md

 - `public void setOIDCConformant(boolean enabled)`.
 The SDK now only supports OIDC-Conformant applications.
 - `public boolean isOIDCConformant()`.
 The SDK now only supports OIDC-Conformant applications.
+- `public void doNotSendTelemetry()` has been removed.
+There is no replacement.

 #### AuthenticationAPIClient